OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ListAndLoopsDeepDive.rst

 What if, instead of just knowing the number of Stephen King books in our library, we wanted to pull them all into one place?
-Here, we will use the same structure to accumulate an as above, but we'll generate and return a list of books that contains all of that author's books.
+Here, we will use the same structure to accumulate an answer as above, but we'll generate and return a list of books that contains all of that author's books instead of just counting.
 This time, our accumulator will be a list, rather than a simple number.

 .. code-block:: java